MAMMA: Markerless & Automatic Multi-Person Motion Action Capture: Introduction

 Our method can also be optionally conditioned on additional information to help resolve ambiguities in the multi-person case.
 In particular, we use SAM 2~\citep{sam2} to compute and track masks corresponding to the people, and condition the network on these.
-This highlights a key advantage of vision-based systems over marker-based ones -- richer pixel-based supervisory signals can be incorporated to rein in ambiguity.
+This highlights a key advantage of vision-based systems over marker-based ones -- richer pixel-based supervisory signals can be incorporated to reduce ambiguity.
+We also assign the SAM2 tracking labels to each landmark prediction.
+This creates a robust geometric-temporal information for each person, which let's us match the people across views using symmetric epipolar distance as cost function.

-From the estimated landmarks, uncertainty, and visibility, we fit SMPL-X by projecting landmark locations on the body mesh into each calibrated image, and optimizing the pose and shape parameters to minimize 2D projection error.
-Our resulting system allows us to process complex movements automatically, with a level of accuracy that is visually indistinguishable from that of a marker-based system (see \cref{fig:teaser}).
+From the estimated landmarks, uncertainty, visibility and contact, we fit SMPL-X by projecting landmark locations on the body mesh into each calibrated image, and optimizing the pose and shape parameters to minimize 2D reprojection error.
+Thanks to the accuracy of our landmarks, optimization does not rely on pose priors or pose initialization.
+Our resulting system allows us to process complex movements, with a level of accuracy that is visually indistinguishable from that of a marker-based system (see \cref{fig:teaser}).

 We perform extensive ablations to evaluate which design choices are important and evaluate performance on video datasets with both a single subject and two-person interaction.
 The latter includes Harmony4D~\citep{khirodkar2024harmony4d}, CHI3D~\citep{fieraru2020three}, and Hi4D~\citep{yin2023hi4d}.
 We find that our \model outperforms all academic methods.